hymnsrepo/hymnsrepo-site/content/hymns/whom-do-you-seek.md

 ---

 **Whom do you seek?
 Whom are you looking for?
 Whom do you seek?
-Why do you week?**
+Why do you weep?**

 1. I seek the one who brings peace to my people,
    He whole gentleness touches my heart.